Kreativwerkstatt/.github/profile/README.md

 ## 🎯 What We Do

-- 👩‍💻 Programming courses with Scratch, Micro:bit, and Python
+- 👩‍💻 Programming courses with Makecode, Micro:bit, and Python
 - 🤖 Robotics workshops using LEGO Spike, Tiny:bit, and Raspberry Pi
 - 🖨️ 3D printing, laser cutting & CAD design for beginners
 - 🎮 Game design with MakeCode Arcade and Unity